Adium: Plugins and customization

-Adium makes use of a plugin architecture; many of the program's essential features are actually provided by plugins bundled inside the application package.
+Adium makes use of a plug-in architecture; many of the program's essential features are actually provided by plugins bundled inside the application package.
 These plugins include functionality such as file transfer, support for the Growl notifications system, Sparkle for program updates, and support for encrypted messaging with the Off-the-Record Messaging library.

 Adium is also highly customizable through the use of resources its developers call "Xtras".
-The program can be customized by the use of hundreds of third-party Xtras that alter the appearance of emoticons, dock icons, contact list styles, and messages styles.
+The program can be customized by the use of hundreds of third-party Xtras that alter the appearance of emoticons, dock icons, contact list styles, and message styles.
 Adium can also be enhanced through the use of different sound sets.
 AppleScripts can also be utilized to automatically alter behavior in responses to certain triggers.

 Icon

 The icon of Adium is a green duck named Adiumy.
 It is also the mascot of the software.